ePages-de/epages-docs/_posts/2016/2016-03-31-ecommerce-barcamp-jena.md

 ## The sessions

 In order to give a better impression of the actual contents of the unconference, I'd like to outline some of the sessions.
-Being a backend developer myself, I will focus on the technical talks and neglect the sessions about marketing or law.
+As backend developer, I will focus on the technical talks and neglect the sessions about marketing or law.

 {% image blog/blog-ecommerce-barcamp-2.jpg %}{% endimage %}